-It was the biggest embodiment yet of our commitment to the importance of people helping people, a philosophical part of our company's very fabric since opening the doors in 1935.
+It is the biggest embodiment of our commitment to the importance of People Helping People, a philosophical part of our company's very fabric since opening the doors in 1935.

 As a credit union, our mission is to make a difference for our members and communities – helping build solid financial foundations to positively affect all areas of their lives.